maplesond/spectre/README.md

 Dependencies
 ============

-Phygen is a maven project, so almost all the dependencies will be downloaded automatically as part of the Maven buildcycle.
+Phybre is a maven project, so almost all the dependencies will be downloaded automatically as part of the Maven buildcycle.
 However, the one exception to this is a java library called metaopt, which provides a common interface to several open source and commerical optimizers.
 Metaopt can be obtained from: https://github.com/maplesond/metaopt.
 Please follow the instructions in the metaopt README and make sure the metaopt library has been added to your local maven repository.
-After this, you can proceed with the installation instructions for phygen.
+After this, you can proceed with the installation instructions for phybre.

 Installing